-Whether you're looking to make your mani last an extra week or two, or you just want to make sure it doesn't chip right away, these tips will help.
+Whether you're looking to make your manicure last an extra week or two, or you just want to make sure it doesn't chip right away, these tips will help.

 Let's go through this together to help your manicure last for weeks!

 Be sure to wash your hands and nails thoroughly before starting your gel manicure.
 This will help remove any dirt or oil that could prevent the gel polish from adhering properly.

 Hands must be completely dry and free any moisture before going ahead with a gel manicure.
 It is very important not to have any moisture on your nails or cuticles.

 The cuticle area should be gently pushed back and any dead skin removed from the nail plate.
 Lifting is often caused by not prepping the natural nail.

 Gently buff off any shine from the nail, paying attention to where the nails meet the cuticles and surrounding skin.
 The sides and cuticle area is where the lifting will start to occur.

 This is one of the main reasons why there is lifting.
 The nail plate must be completely free of dust.
 That means making sure there is none on the nail and also trapped under the cuticle.

 Some people have naturally moist nail plates and might never be able to make their gel manicures last longer than a week no matter how the nail is prepped.

 If you touch the nail plate you are going to transfer your natural oils resulting in a poor bond.

 Thankfully there are many budget friendly and good quality gel kits available for those who like to do their own manicures at home.

 Having thin nails can definitely cause lifting.
 Builder gel has a different formula that is thick and it gives a manicure that lasts up to 4 weeks.
 We have a ton of builder gel resources up on this blog.

 Applying a base coat before the gel polish color coat is applied is a must.
 The base coat will help it adhere better and last longer.

 When you apply a base coat, only apply a thin layer so that the color coat will adhere.
 Too much base coat will result in lifting.
 And also keep with the same brand of base coat and gel polish.
 They are formulated to work together.

 When applying gel polish, be sure to avoid getting any onto or underneath the cuticle or skin around the nails.
 Also, check the free edge to make sure there is no pooling of the polish underneath.